 I’ll marry you even if you’re a mess, even if you’re broken, even if you have tears streaming down your face, and I’ll love you even if you don’t love yourself, because if Christ can love you in your darkest, then I can love you in the depths of darkness as well.

 I’ll be by your side when tragedy strikes, I’ll be by your side when you feel your faith being tested, and I’ll be there to encourage and help you, for marriage is about standing hand in hand into through life’s challenges with Christ as our foundation.

-I learned that we are redeemed by His grace, which is sufficient for us.
-When I gave my burdens to Christ, I began to beat myself up over my past.
-I thought there was no way my past could be forgiven, but it was!
-1 John 1:9 explains how our Father is willing and just to forgive us, so instead of living in the past, I live with eagerness for the future where happiness, joy, and hope live, which my future also includes marrying you!
+We are redeemed by His grace, which is sufficient for us.
+1 John 1:9 explains how Jesus is willing and just to forgive us, so instead of living in the past, we live with eagerness for the future where happiness, joy, and hope live, which my future also includes marrying you!

 I could say “I love you” a million times, so please don’t try to be a perfect man, because you aren’t, and I will still be madly in love with you, which includes me loving your flaws and imperfections!
 As I’ve grown throughout the years, I learned that perfection gives no room to learn, and we all need to learn.

-As I continue to learn how to let go of things I cannot change, I pray that you do the same, became I love you even if you are a mess, because you are a handsome mess that I love with all of my heart, and you will one day be the man I wake up to each morning, and I will thank God for you as you continue sleeping soundly, for I will be that blessed to be your wife!
+As I continue to learn how to let go of things I cannot change, I pray that you do the same, because I love you even if you are a mess, for you are a handsome mess that I love with all of my heart, and you will one day be the man I wake up to each morning, you are the man who will be the father of our children, and you are the man that will walk with me closer to Jesus.

 With all of my love,